psaux-it/psaux-it.github.io/README.md

 # PSAUXIT Automation Helper Scripts

 Welcome to the **PSAUXIT Automation Helper Scripts** repository.
-This repository contains a collection of shell scripts designed to streamline various automations for open-source projects or main PSAUXIT applications.
+This repository contains a collection of scripts designed to streamline various automations for open-source projects or main PSAUXIT applications.

 ## Purpose